Israel–United States relations: Obama administration (2009–2017)

 In December 2014, Congress passed the United States–Israel Strategic Partnership Act of 2013.
 This new category is one notch above the Major Non-NATO Ally classification and adds additional support for defense, energy, and strengthen cooperation business and academics.
-The bill additionally calls for the US to increase their war reserve stock in Israel $1.8 billion.
+The bill additionally calls for the U.S. to increase their war reserve stock in Israel $1.8 billion.

 Bar Ilan's Begin-Sadat Center for Strategic Studies conducted a study in November 2014 which showed that 96% of the Israeli public feels that the country's relations with the United States are important or very important.
 It was also felt that Washington is a loyal ally and that America will come to Israel's aid against existential threats.
 On the other hand, only 37% believe that President Obama has a positive attitude towards Israel (with 24% saying that his attitude is neutral).

 On December 23, 2016, the United Nations Security Council passed a resolution calling for an end to Israeli settlements; the Obama administration's UN ambassador, Samantha Power, was instructed to abstain—although the U.S. had previously vetoed a comparable resolution in 2011.
 President-elect Donald Trump attempted to intercede by publicly advocating the resolution be vetoed and successfully persuading Egypt's Abdel Fattah el-Sisi to temporarily withdraw it from consideration.
 The resolution was then "proposed again by Malaysia, New Zealand, Senegal and Venezuela"—and passed 14 to 0.
 Netanyahu's office alleged that "the Obama administration not only failed to protect Israel against this gang-up at the UN, it colluded with it behind the scenes," adding: "Israel looks forward to working with President-elect Trump and with all our friends in Congress, Republicans and Democrats alike, to negate the harmful effects of this absurd resolution."

-On December 28, 2016, US Secretary of State John Kerry strongly criticized Israel and its settlement policies in a speech.
-Israeli Prime Minister Benjamin Netanyahu strongly criticized the UN Resolution and Kerry's speech.
+On December 28, 2016, U.S. secretary of state John Kerry strongly criticized Israel and its settlement policies in a speech.
+Israeli prime minister Benjamin Netanyahu strongly criticized the UN Resolution and Kerry's speech.
 On January 6, 2017, the Israeli government withdrew its annual dues from the organization, which totaled $6 million in United States dollars.
 On January 5, 2017, the United States House of Representatives voted 342–80 to condemn the UN Resolution.

-US-Israel civilian nuclear deal 2010
+U.S.–Israel civilian nuclear deal 2010

-According to Army Radio, the US has reportedly pledged to sell Israel materials used to produce electricity, nuclear technology, and other supplies.
+According to Army Radio, the U.S. has reportedly pledged to sell Israel materials used to produce electricity, nuclear technology, and other supplies.